 Provides concepts on the processes of growth and development related to respiratory care from the fetus to the adolescent.
 Relates physiologic function to respiratory care assessment.
-Topics include: fetal growth and development, neonatal growth and development, fetal assessment, neonatal assessment, neonatal respiratory care, neonatal pathology, pediatric pathology, pediatric respiratory care, adolescent assessment, and adolescent respiratory care.
+Topics include:

 Prerequisite: RESP 1120 RESP 1130.

 RESP 2170 - Advanced Respiratory Care Seminar (3)